leovanciu/leovanciu.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my academic website.
-To see my final project for CS 32, go to the Projects page.
+To see my final project for CS 32, go to the Project page.